Year 4

 Spelling

-Each child has access to our online spelling scheme of work.
+Every child has access to our online spelling scheme of work.
 Your child has been set spelling tasks, individualised to their own needs.

 Please allow your child to access Spelling Shed at least once a week.